linagora/tmail-backend/README.md

 This project adapts and enhance [Apache James project](https://james.apache.org) with a goal to provide a complete, enterpriseready collaborative email solution adapted to the rest of the [Linagora](https://linagora.com) eco-system.

-Team-mail relies on [TeamMail Flutter](https://github.com/linagora/tmail-flutter) as a frontend.
+Twake Mail relies on [TwakeMail Flutter](https://github.com/linagora/tmail-flutter) as a frontend.

-Team-mail is developed with love by [Linagora](https://linagora.com).
+Twake Mail is developed with love by [Linagora](https://linagora.com).

 ## Useful links